PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 d3.select('svg');
 ```

-The return value of `d3.select('svg')` is a d3 version of the `svg` element (just like jQuery), so we "chain" commands onto this.
+The return value of `d3.select('svg')` is a D3 version of the `svg` element (just like in jQuery), so we can "chain" commands onto this.
 Let's add some styling to adjust the height/width of the element:

 ```javascript
 d3.select('svg')